eediallo/jobtracker/README.md

 ## Demo

-Below are example screenshots of the Jobtracker application in action:
+Below are example screenshots of the JobsTracker application in action:

 ### Landing page